Skip to content

 The Limitation Worth Acknowledging

 The benchmark is a rule of thumb developed in mid-20th century economic conditions.
 Modern circumstances differ — student debt is much larger, housing costs higher relative to income, childcare costs significant for working parents.
-Many financial planners now consider the formula too aggressive for households burdened by these modern factors.
+Many financial planners now consider the formula high for households burdened by these modern factors.
 Use as directional indicator rather than rigid target.
 Below-benchmark net worth in modern circumstances may still represent strong financial trajectory.

 What to Do If You Are Behind